-- Kidney disease or
+- Kidney disease, severe or

-Proper Use of Naropin
+Proper use of Naropin

-Precautions While Using Naropin
+Precautions while using Naropin

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur: